Tgill1085/FreeCodeCamp_calculator/README.md

+09/02/2021

+The project outlined below was provided by FreeCodeCamp's Data Analysis with Python Projects section, where it had tasked the students with defining a function that would take the input of a list, convert this into a NumPy array, perform calculations, return with a dictionary of lists, and confirm the input was valid.
+This Repository will contain the original files from the FreeCodeCamp repository, along with the code that I had worked on, shown in the file mean_var_std.py.

 ### Assignment

 Create a function named `calculate()` in `mean_var_std.py` that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.